JohnMarohn/FreqDemod/README.md

 Documentation
 =============

-To create the html documentation
+To create the html documentation, you will need the sphinx and fabric packages.
+Then,

 ```bash
     cd docs